This document shows how to create an admin cluster for Anthos clusters on VMware (GKE on-prem).

 Fill in the following fields.
 For instructions on how to fill in the fields, see Admin cluster configuration file.

-vCenter: dataDisk: "Fill in" network: hostConfig: dnsServers: - "Fill in" ntpServers: - "Fill in" searchDomainsForDNS: - "Fill in" ipMode: type: Fill in.
+vCenter: dataDisk: "Fill in" network: hostConfig: dnsServers: - "Fill in" ntpServers: - "Fill in" searchDomainsForDNS: - "Fill in (optional)" ipMode: type: Fill in.
 Set to "static". ipBlockFilePath: "Fill in" loadBalancer: vips: controlPlaneVIP: "Fill in" seesaw: ipBlockFilePath: "Fill in" vrid: Fill in masterIP: "Fill in"

 Validate the admin cluster configuration file